Jaspero/ng-alerts/README.md

 }
 ```

-You can provide the settings as input to the `<jaspero-alerts></jaspero-alerts>` component.
+You can provide the settings as input to the component.
+`<jaspero-alerts [defaultSettings]="options"></jaspero-alerts>`
-Making the settings default for each created alert.
+This will be the default settings for each created alert.
 However you can also override the settings by
-passing them in the `create()` method.
+passing them in the `create(type, title, message, settings: AlertSettings)` method.

 ## Development